May 26, 2023

-Facilitator Sarah Kershaw has worked at Gateway Arts for seven years.
+Facilitator Sarah Kershaw has been at Gateway Arts for 7 years.
 After learning about the program through friends, she found herself immediately struck by the artists’ work.
-She was amazed at the idea of getting to work creatively with the artists we serve and continues to be inspired by the talent and dedication she observes daily.
+She was amazed at the idea of getting to work creatively with the artists’ we serve and has continued to be inspired by the talent and dedication she observes daily.
 Her studio, which encompasses a newly converted space that once served as a gallery and smaller meeting rooms, is a place where artists experiment with a wide variety of mediums based on individual interests and ideas.

 In her studio, Sarah continues to encourage large, bold, and ambitious projects that take artists on long journeys out of their comfort zones.
-Sarah herself works primarily in fiber mediums, devising ambitious projects that typically take a long time to complete.
-This allows her to relate to artists’ experiences of working through longer term projects that involve developing new skills and meeting new challenges.
-She admires the consistency with which many artists work and their ability to find joy in projects that often don’t provide instant gratification.
+Sarah herself works primarily in fibers mediums, devising ambitious projects that typically take a long time to complete.
+She feels this tendency of her own allows her to relate to artists’ experiences of working through longer term projects that involve developing new skills and working through a series of new challenges.
+She admires the consistency with which many artists work and their ability to find joy in projects that don’t necessarily provide instant gratification.